fhunleth/embedded-elixir/content/post/2019-01-18-nerves-at-home-desk-controller.md

 tags: ["nerves", "elixir", "uart", "logic analyzer", "elixir-circuits", "gpio"]
 ---

-Use Nerves and a little reverse engineering to control a motorized desk and intercept current height messages from the controller then publish to a Phoenix site for real-time desk height measurements...because #yolo.
+Use Nerves and a little reverse engineering to control a motorized desk.
+Then intercept current height messages from the controller and publish to a Phoenix site for real-time desk height measurements...because #yolo.

 <!--more-->